taj5000/taj_01/Docs load/README.md

 * **-e TIMESCALEDB_TELEMETRY=off:** This sets the environment variable TIMESCALEDB_TELEMETRY to "off", which turns off telemetry data collection for TimescaleDB.

 * **-v <directory Path>:/var/lib/postgresql/data:** This mounts a volume from the host machine to the container.
-The <directory Path> should be replaced with the actual path on your host machine.
+The <directory Path> should be replaced with the actual path on my host machine.
 This is used to store the PostgreSQL data files persistently, so data isn't lost when the container is stopped.

 * **cyberw/locust-timescale:4:** This specifies the name and version of the container image you're using for this PostgreSQL container.
 It will run the specified version of the "locust-timescale" image.